 New Jersey Defensive Driving

 New Jersey defensive driving courses help drivers develop defensive driving skills on the road.
-Drivers can enroll in a driver improvement course in order to remove two demerit points from their driving records, or to earn a discount on their car insurance premiums.
+Drivers can enroll in a driver improvement course in order to remove two demerit points from their driving records or earn a discount on their car insurance premiums.
 In addition, drivers can take a driving safety course in NJ to find out how to become a safer and more responsible driver.
-The New Jersey Motor Vehicle Commission offers a list of all state approved defensive driving courses, which can be taken either online or in a classroom setting.
+The New Jersey Motor Vehicle Commission offers a list of all state-approved defensive driving courses, which can be taken either online or in a classroom setting.

 Traffic school online options are available to drivers in New Jersey who wish to maximize convenience and fulfill state requirements.
 Online driving courses can be used to dismiss traffic tickets, fulfill court orders and reduce car insurance premiums.
 To enroll in traffic school, keep in mind the following requirements:

 - You may need the name of the county where you received your citation.